of

 German Patent and Trademark Office

-Here you can find a trademark information sheet of the German Patent and Trademark Office, from which you can take essential information for a trademark application .
+Here you can find one Brand leaflet of German Patent and Trademark Office, from which you can obtain essential information for a trademark registration can be found.

 European Union Intellectual Property Office (EUIPO)

-The EUIPO also provides information on the development of an EU trademark, which you can access here .
+The EUIPO also provides information on the history of a Union trademark, which you here can retrieve.

 The International Trademark System (Madrid) at the World Intellectual Property Office (WIPO)